payamsash/ANT/docs/source/auto_examples/index.rst

 - Simulate EEG data with sinusoidal sources in cortical labels.
 - Record baseline and main neurofeedback sessions using the ANT package.
 - Analyze and visualize neurofeedback signals.

-Each example contains step-by-step explanations and runnable code.